 Cost of common equity, or cost of equity, is the rate of return required by a company’s common shareholders.
 It is the return expected by investors for the risk they undertake.
 Unlike debt and preferred stock, estimating the cost of equity is challenging because of the uncertain nature of future cash flows.

-Three commonly used methods to estimate the cost of equity are:
+Two commonly used methods to estimate the cost of equity are:

 Capital Asset Pricing Model (CAPM) Approach